frankbass3/weather_data_proc_test/README.md

-# Project Setup: PostgreSQL and Airflow Configuration
+# Project Testing: Sample Data Ingestion in PostgreSQL with Airflow, Python, and GitHub Actions

-This repository provides scripts to set up a PostgreSQL database and an Apache Airflow environment on a provisioned machine.
+This repository contains scripts to set up a PostgreSQL database and an Apache Airflow environment on a provisioned machine.
 Follow the steps below for the configuration.

 ---

 ## Prerequisites

 1. **Provisioned Machine:** Ensure you have a machine provisioned and ready for use.
+If not, you can use the Terraform script in the `terraform` folder.
+See the **Notes** section for more details.
 2. **Execution Permissions:** Grant execution roles to the following scripts:
    - `setup_postgres.sh`
    - `setup_airflow.sh`
+3. **Networking:**
-3. **Networking:** If PostgreSQL and Airflow are hosted on separate machines, ensure the following:
-   - PostgreSQL's port (default: 5432) is open for external connections.
+   - If PostgreSQL and Airflow are hosted on separate machines, ensure PostgreSQL's port (default: 5432) is open for external connections.
-   - Machines on different VPCs require a VPC peering connection and proper routing.
+   - If they are in different VPCs, a VPC peering connection and proper routing must be set up.
-4. **Setup Airflow** Connecto to airflow user interface and setup the connection to the postgresql db
+4. **Airflow Setup:** Connect to the Airflow user interface and configure the connection to the PostgreSQL database.
-5. **Hypotesis:** The following:
+5. **Data Hypothesis:**
-   - The files cities, regions, provinces, weather arrives inside the VM already in uncompressed format: cities as csv, regions as jsonl, provinces as jsonl, weather as json.
+   - The following files are expected to arrive in the VM already uncompressed:
-   - They are in 4 different folders: /cities, /regions, /provinces, /weather
+     - `cities` as CSV
+     - `regions` as JSONL
+     - `provinces` as JSONL
+     - `weather` as JSON
+   - These files should be located in the following directories:
+     - `/cities`
+     - `/regions`
+     - `/provinces`
+     - `/weather`
-   - The cities, regions and provinces do not change so they are in full overwrite also because they are a few amount of data.
+   - The `cities`, `regions`, and `provinces` data do not change frequently, so they will be fully overwritten.
+These datasets are relatively small.

 ---

 ## Installation Steps

-### Step 1: Run the Setup Scripts into the VM
+### Step 1: Run the Setup Scripts on the VM

 1. Execute the following scripts in the specified order:
    - First, run:
      ```bash
      ./setup_postgres.sh
      ```
-   - Next, run:
+   - Then, run:
      ```bash
      ./setup_airflow.sh
      ```

-### Step 2: Configure PostgreSQL into the VM
+### Step 2: Configure PostgreSQL on the VM

-1. Edit PostgreSQL's configuration file to allow connections:
+1. Edit PostgreSQL's configuration file to allow external connections:
    ```bash
    sudo nano /etc/postgresql/16/main/postgresql.conf